edbullen/DockerSpark245/README.md

 ### Spark History Server ###

-Access the history server to view complete (and incomplete) applications on a per node basis.
+Access the history server to view complete and incomplete applications on a per node basis.
 To view the node 1 history view `http://localhost:18081` in a web browser
-to vuew the node 2 history view `http://localhost:18082`
+to view the node 2 history view `http://localhost:18082`

+Spark history logs are written to `/opt/workspace/events` which is on the cluster-wide shared file-system, so each worker-node shows the same history view.

+The Spark History Server is configured by copying `spark-defaults.conf` to the Spark-Home `conf` directory on each worker-node as part of Docker build process (`spark-worker.Dockerfile`).

 ## Kafka Build and Operations ##